2025 Men's FIH Hockey Junior World Cup: Qualification

 Alongside the hosts, India, the 23 other teams qualify via the continental championships.

 Qualified teams

 Because only two teams participated in the Oceania qualifier the third quota from Oceania was reallocated to Europe, the continent of the next highest placed team in the Junior World Ranking.

-Highlighted are the countries that are participating in the 2025 Men's FIH Hockey Junior World Cup.
+Oman replaced Pakistan in Pool B after the latter withdrew from the tournament having refused to travel to India, amid the 2025 India–Pakistan crisis, after its request for a "neutral venue" was rejected by the FIH.
+Pakistan had previously also withdrawn from the 2025 Hockey Asia Cup for the same reason.